Stan Musial: Minor leagues

-Musial was assigned to the Class AA Columbus Red Birds to begin 1941, though manager, Burt Shotton, and Musial himself quickly realized that the previous year's injury had considerably weakened his arm.
+Musial was assigned to the Class AA Columbus Red Birds to begin 1941, though manager Burt Shotton and Musial himself quickly realized that the previous year's injury had considerably weakened his arm.
 He was reassigned to the Class C Springfield Cardinals as a full-time outfielder, and he later credited manager Ollie Vanek for displaying confidence in his hitting ability.
 During 87 games with Springfield, Musial hit a league-leading .379 before being promoted to the Rochester Red Wings of the International League.
 He was noted for his unique batting stance, a crouch in which his back was seemingly square to the pitcher.
 This stance was later described by pitcher Ted Lyons as "a kid peeking around the corner to see if the cops were coming".
 According to a 1950 description by author Tom Meany, "The bent knees and the crouch give him the appearance of a coiled spring, although most pitchers think of him as a coiled rattlesnake."
 Musial continued to play well in Rochester—in one three-game stretch, he had 11 hits.
 He was called up to the Cardinals for the last two weeks of the 1941 season.

-Major leagues (1941–1944)
+St. Louis Cardinals (1941–1944)

 Musial made his major league debut during the second game of a doubleheader at Sportsman's Park on September 17, 1941.
 The Cardinals were in the midst of a pennant race with the Brooklyn Dodgers; in 12 games, Musial collected 20 hits for a .426 batting average.
 Despite Musial's late contributions, the Cardinals finished two and one-half games behind the 100-game-winning Dodgers.

 Cardinals manager Billy Southworth used Musial as a left fielder to begin 1942, sometimes lifting him for a pinch-hitter against left-handed pitching.
 Musial was hitting .315 by late June, as the Cardinals resumed battling the Dodgers for first place in the National League (NL).
 The Cardinals took sole possession of first place on September 13, and when Musial caught a fly ball to end the first game of a doubleheader on September 27 they clinched the pennant with their 105th win.
 He finished the season with a .315 batting average and 72 runs batted in (RBI) in 140 games.
 Musial received national publicity when he was named by St. Louis Post-Dispatch sports editor J. Roy Stockton as his choice for Rookie of the Year in a Saturday Evening Post article.